daniel-bogdoll/ad_datasets_influence/README.md

 5. 5_analysis.ipynb Does the remaining analysis with Influence score
    1. Clustering analysis
    2. Regression analysis
-   3. We experimented if there was any chance to build a predictor with xGB to predict citation counts.
+   3. Citation coount predictor: We experimented if there was any chance to build a predictor with xGB to predict citation counts.
 The results were not very promising, so we stopped soon.
+This did not make it into the paper
    4. Calculation of IS scores.
 6. 6_semschol.ipynb Just a short experiment if the highly influential citation count is correlated with citations.